meiosis97/StableMate/README.md

 Go to the [analysis](./analysis) folder for the code and data used in [Deng et al. (2023)](https://www.biorxiv.org/content/10.1101/2023.09.26.559658v1).

 ## StableMate package
 A proper package of StableMate is under development.
-However, we provide the source code of all SateleMate functions, along with a detailed vigenette, in the [pkg](./pkg) folder.
+However, we provide the source code of all StableMate functions, along with a detailed vigenette, in the [pkg](./pkg) folder.
 What we have now only comes short in documentatiobn and environment management compared to a proper R package.
 Other than that, users can easily run StableMate by sourceing, [stablemate_pkg.R](./pkg/stablemate_pkg.R), the R script we provided

 ## Installation
 Install from github